humdrum-tools/humdrum-documentation/guide/ch37/index.md

 one way of interpreting how to realize the repeats.
-The most "conventional" realization should be encoded with the *unnamed expansion list.* This will specify the default expansion using the Humdrum **thru** command.
+The most "conventional" realization should be encoded with the *unnamed expansion list.* This will specify the default expansion using the Humdrum <span class="tool">thru</span> command.
 Suppose for example, that you are encoding a typical minuet and trio.
 The conventional performance practice involves repeating all sections of both the minuet and trio, but then avoiding the repeats in the minuet following the Da Capo.
 A suitable expansion